tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Not disaster.

-But a life that does not become remarkable.
+But a life that never becomes remarkable.

 A life with no applause.